 What Bitcoin Actually Gives You

-Bitcoin is not a savings account.
-It doesn't pay interest.
-There is no yield, no coupon, no dividend.
-The only way you make money holding Bitcoin is if the price goes up between when you buy and when you sell.
-That's it.
-There is no guaranteed return, and in any given year, you might lose half your investment or more.
+Bitcoin pays no interest, no yield, no dividend.
+You only make money if the price rises between when you buy and when you sell.
+There's no guaranteed return.
+In any given year, you might lose half your money or more.

-That said, the historical returns have been extraordinary by any measure.
+The historical returns, though, have been enormous.
 In Bitcoin's early years (2011-2015), annualized returns exceeded 100% for patient holders.
-As Bitcoin has matured and its market cap has grown into the trillions, those returns have moderated.
-The most recent full four-year cycle (roughly 2020-2024) delivered annualized returns in the range of 25-40%, depending on your exact entry and exit points.
-These are remarkable numbers, but they come with remarkable volatility.
+As the market cap grew into the trillions, returns moderated.
+The most recent full four-year cycle (roughly 2020-2024) delivered annualized returns of 25-40%, depending on your entry and exit points.
+But the volatility matched the gains.

-There is no FDIC insurance.
-No government protection.
-No customer service line to call if you lose your password.
-If an exchange holding your Bitcoin gets hacked or goes bankrupt, as FTX did in 2022, you may lose everything.
+There's no FDIC insurance, no government backstop, no customer service line.
+If an exchange holding your Bitcoin gets hacked or goes bankrupt (as FTX did in 2022), you may lose everything.
 If you hold Bitcoin in self-custody and lose your seed phrase, your Bitcoin is gone forever.
-The freedom that comes with Bitcoin also comes with full personal responsibility.
+You carry full responsibility for securing your own money.

 ▪ Bitcoin Annual Returns (Calendar Year)